 - Slice each mushroom into about 4 pieces.

-- Add to a pan with the broccoli, add about 1/2 cup of water, cover, and let steam for about 5-7 minutes.
-Afterwards, drain off any extra liquid that remains.
+- Add to a pan with the broccoli florets, add about 2 tbsp of oil, cover, and let steam/saute for about 5-7 minutes.
+Afterwards, drain off any extra liquid that was released from the mushrooms.

 - Mince the garlic and add to a large pot with the olive oil and cook until the garlic starts to brown.